-Activate Allen County is a public health initiative committed to promoting healthy eating, active living, and a tobacco-free lifestyle
+Activate Allen County is a public health initiative committed to promoting healthy eating, mental health & well-being, active living, and a tobacco-free lifestyle

 Activate Allen County is a locally funded initiative that focuses on educating and inspiring the people in our community to make healthy choices.
 We also work to educate people about the relationship between policy, environment, and community design and that relates to their health and well-being.
 Part of that means making changes that remove barriers and increase access to healthy behavior.

-At Activate Allen County, we believe everyone should have access to healthy foods and the opportunity for physical activity in places that they live, work, worship, learn and play.
+At Activate Allen County, we believe everyone should have access to healthy foods, have mental health support and the opportunity for physical activity in places that they live, work, worship, learn and play.